tristanlabelle/Asmuth/README.md

 This project initially leveraged the NASM data files, which produced satisfyingly exhaustive opcode definitions but was complex due to their format, which is tailor-made for NASM's strings-to-bytes and bytes-to-strings operation.

 ### XED
 I was later made aware of Intel's XED project and its data files, which are as close as there is to an official, machine-readable definition of the x86-64 instruction set.
 Their format, however, is that of a rule-based language meant to be used to generate code for an encoder or decoder.
-With some assumptions
+With some assumptions, it can still be used for our purposes.